-A Virginia native, Joseph L. Jefferson is currently the Assistant Professor of Applied Trombone and Director of Jazz Studies at Southeast Missouri State University.
-As a trombonist an educator, Joseph maintains an active performance schedule as a soloist in Classical, Jazz, and commercial musical settings both nationally and internationally.
-As a scholar, Joseph has researched the Shout Band Tradition in the United House of Prayer; this research was published by ProQuest/UMI.
-Similar to his excellence in scholarship, Joseph continues to exercise his musical palate by performing in Pop, Neo-Soul, and Latin music genres.
-As a specialist in the areas of trombone and low brass, Joseph has served as a guest artist, clinician, and adjudicator for both high schools and collegiate music programs throughout the United States.
+Dr. Joseph L. Jefferson currently serves as the Assistant Professor of Trombone/Euphonium and Director of Jazz Studies at Southeast Missouri State University.
+As a professional trombonist, Joseph maintains an active performance schedule as a soloist in Classical, Jazz, and commercial musical settings both nationally and internationally.
+Regularly, Joseph is invited to serve as a guest artist, clinician, and adjudicator for both high schools and collegiate music programs throughout the United States.
 As a scholar, Joseph has published research on the Shout Band Tradition in the United House of Prayer.
 Additionally, he has presented his research at the 2019 International Trombone Festival.

 The breadth and depth of Joseph’s performance repertoire is evidenced in the list of engagements he held prior to moving to Missouri.
 Prior to moving from the Pacific Northwest, Joseph performed regularly with the Rose City Trombones and the Portland Jazz Composers Ensemble.
-He has also served as second trombonist for the Tidewater Winds; a professional wind ensemble that performs in the “Sousa Band” tradition.
-In the classical genre, Joseph has performed with world-renowned artists and groups, such as: The Irish Tenors, U.S. Army Continental Band, American Guild of Organist Brass Ensemble, and with John Phillip Sousa IV.
+He has also served as the second trombonist for the Tidewater Winds; a professional wind ensemble that performs in the “Sousa Band” tradition.
+In the classical genre, Joseph has performed with world-renowned artists and groups, such as: Zoltan Kiss, Christopher Bill, The Irish Tenors, Colour of Music Orchestra, U.S. Army Continental Band, American Guild of Organist Brass Ensemble, and with John Phillip Sousa IV.
 He has also premiered compositions by Andrew Durkin, James Hosay, Robert Senay, and Stuart Dempster.
 As a soloist, Joseph has performed with the Mt.
 Hood Symphonic Band, Southeast Missouri State University Wind Symphony, Treasure Valley Wind Symphony, and the Fruitland Wind Ensemble.
 As a chamber musician, Joseph is the founding member of J3 Trio (Horn, Trombone, & Piano), a group that performs compositions, that showcases the unique skill-set and personality of each member.
-As a jazz/commercial musician, he has performed with the Stuart Dempster (World Premiere 2017 International Trombone Festival), Sean Jones, Andre Hayward, Louis Romanos Quartet, Jae Sinnett, Mike Berkowitz, Mark Michelson Big Band, Randy Brecker, Slide Hampton, The Fuzz Band, Sinatra at the Sands Big Band Review, and the Treasure Valley Swing Band.
-Commercially, he has performed with "Right On" – The Worlds Greatest Show Band, and 10 Spot Variety Band.
+As a jazz/commercial musician, Joseph has performed with the Stuart Dempster (World Premiere 2017 International Trombone Festival), Sean Jones, Andre Hayward, Louis Romanos Quartet, Jae Sinnett, Mike Berkowitz, Mark Michelson Big Band, Randy Brecker, Slide Hampton, The Fuzz Band, Sinatra at the Sands Big Band Review, and the Treasure Valley Swing Band.
+Commercially, he has performed with "Right On" – The Worlds Greatest Show Band.
 Joseph has also performed with international R&B artists Dwele, Jon Bibbs and Raheem Devaughn.
-As a collaborative artist, he has worked with renowned Oregon poet, Lawson Inada, for an evening of jazz and poetry.
+As a collaborative artist, he has also worked with renowned Japanese poet, Lawson Inada, for an evening of jazz and poetry.
 Joseph’s performances have also been broadcasted on Missouri’s KRCU (90.9/88.9), and an affiliate with NPR and KFVS (Channel 12) - The Heartland's CW, an affiliate with CBS.

-Joseph’s honors and awards range across the scholarship and musical spectrum.
+Joseph’s honors and awards range across the scholastic and musical spectrum.
 These honors and awards include: Best Jazz Ensemble and Best Trombone Section (Villanova Collegiate Jazz Festival), finalist in American Prize Competition (as a member in the West Virginia University Symphony Orchestra), University Provost Fellowship (West Virginia University), Academic Enrichment Fellow (West Virginia University), and a Chancellor Scholar (West Virginia Higher Education Policy Commission).
-Recently, the Jazz Society of Oregon featured Joseph in its Jazz Scene publication.
+In 2016, the Jazz Society of Oregon featured Joseph in its Jazz Scene publication.

-Dr. Joseph L. Jefferson maintains his connection with the larger community of musicians and educators through his membership in Phi Mu Alpha Sinfonia, Kappa Kappa Psi National Honorary Band Fraternity Inc., Kappa Alpha Psi Fraternity Inc., Jazz Education Network, International Trombone Association, Texas Music Educators Association, and the College Music Society and is available as a soloist, clinician, or adjudicator.
+Dr. Joseph L. Jefferson maintains his connection with the larger community of musicians and educators through his membership in Phi Mu Alpha Sinfonia, Kappa Kappa Psi National Honorary Band Fraternity Inc., Kappa Alpha Psi Fraternity Inc., Jazz Education Network, International Trombone Association, Texas Music Educators Association, and the College Music Society.

-Joseph is a performing artist for S.E Shires Trombones and performs exclusively on his “Signature” mouthpieces manufactured by Giddings Mouthpieces.
+Joseph L. Jefferson is a performing artist and clinician for S.E.
+Shires Trombones and performs exclusively on his “Signature” mouthpieces manufactured by Giddings Mouthpieces.